 Hiking to Alto de Garajonay, the highest point on the island of La Gomera

 You’ll need at least 3 days to explore the whole island, before catching the ferry to Tenerife.
-There are around 5-6 daily routes between the two islands, so you can be flexible about your trip.
+There are around 5-6 daily crossings between the two islands, so there is a lot of flexibility for you to plan your trip.

 We recommend catching the ferry from San Sebastián to Los Cristianos.
-The port of Los Cristianos is on the southern coast of the island, and the journey duration is around 1 hour.
+The port of Los Cristianos is on the southern coast of the island, and the journey duration is less than 1 hour.

-While in Tenerife, make sure you visit the majestic beaches.
-El Duque, Antequera and San Marcos are some of our favorite beaches on the island.
+While in Tenerife, make sure you visit some of the most majestic beaches.
+El Duque, Antequera and San Marcos are some of our favorite coves on the island.
 You can go hiking, visit the Siam Water Park and play golf at one of the golf courses.
-The Teide National Park and the Orotava Valley are surely worth a visit, to admire the incredible natural landscape.
+The Teide National Park and the Orotava Valley are surely worth a visit.
+You will be amazed by the incredible natural landscapes of the island.

 If you want to experience the local way of life and taste amazing food, you can spend a morning browsing the Mercado Municipal Nuestra Señora de Africa in Santa Cruz.
 This amazing local market has everything you need for a great day in the capital: cafes, bars, shops, and traditional products.